hammadsi/KP-3/README.md

 - If the device has never been connected to the app, press `Pair` and it will prompt connection with Windows.
 - When the device is paired it will enable the option `Continue`.
 If a device starting with `Polar H10 ` is detected, it will jump to configure their characteristics.
 Otherwise, the second screen will be opened to explore their services and characteristics.
 - Adjust the toggles according to the variables that want to collect from the sensor (HR+RRi).
 Note that ECG and ACC cannot be simultaneously enabled, the device stops responding to requests when busy sending both streamings.
+- Run the wheelchair game executable, with both the wheelchair ergonomic controller and the Polar H10-belt connected.